freyca/unifersa-catalog-treatment/README.md

 On family table, root elements (the ones with codigo_padre equals null) need to be manually assigned the value of "nombre_variantes"

 This done, all commands should be complete functional <br/>
-Take in consideration that when creatin a csv with normalized content, only products which has already been processed with AI will be exported
+Take in consideration that when creating a csv with normalized content, only products which has already been processed with AI will be exported

 ## How to deploy